Local Transcription Models in 2026: Parakeet, Whisper, and More

 Size: ~68 MB — Languages: Korean only

-At 68 MB, Zipformer Korean is the smallest model in Resonant.
-It runs at 29x faster than real-time (RTF 0.034) — the fastest model in the lineup.
+At 68 MB, Zipformer Korean is one of the smallest local STT models around.
+It runs at 29x faster than real-time (RTF 0.034) — among the fastest in this lineup.
 A minute of speech processes in about two seconds on Apple Silicon.

 If you dictate in Korean, this is the right choice.
 The download is negligible and the speed is unmatched.